 * Davis wants "deep and special partnership" with EU

 * May's election debacle leaves British plans unclear

-Officials on both sides played down expectations for what can be achieved in one day.
+Officials on both sides play down expectations for what can be achieved in one day.
 EU diplomats hope this first meeting, and a Brussels summit on Thursday and Friday where May will encounter - but not negotiate with - fellow EU leaders, can improve the atmosphere after some spiky exchanges.

-Davis's agreement to Monday's agenda led some EU officials to believe May's government may at last be coming around to Brussels' view of how negotiations should be run.
+Davis's agreement to Monday's agenda led some EU officials to believe that May's government may at last be coming around to Brussels' view of how negotiations should be run.

 When 52 percent of British voters opted for Brexit, some feared for the survival of a Union battered by the euro crisis and divided in its response to chaotic immigration.
 The election of the fervently europhile Macron, and his party's sweep of the French parliament on Sunday, has revived optimism in Brussels.
 (Editing by Janet Lawrence)